vlad1d/rts/REPORT.md

 importance of communication and collaboration within a team.
 By talking to each-other we identified the core strengths that each individual has and how we can use them to work together on the project.

-> *Describe shortly the process that led to the final code and the report.
-What was easy, what was difficult?
-Did you make interesting mistakes?
-What have you learned from this assignment?*

-> Expected length: ~150 words

 ## Conclusions

 In conclusion, creating this game provided a unique opportunity to apply newly learned Java functionalities and programming